mincheulkim/rl_collision_avoidance_flowMap/README.md

 2. If we use only state based, 1) it is unrelistic that we assumed know all state of humans 2) scalability issue
 --- especially, dence scenario, above problem increased
 --- so, we utilize identified information of humans to make rigid-body movement or flow, to see high-level instance

+# Deprecated
+4. robot only use 1 single mpiexec: human behavior(con_vel) is controlled by other python file, not implementing mpiexecs because base human agent already created by groups.world.
+   -> anyway, already agents are built by ros, it is useless. also, to load subscriber is very hard to do